Uzbekistan: Official and widely spoken languages

 Language Evolution and Its Impact on Education and Daily Life

 The evolution of language shapes not only communication but also the identity of a nation.
 Over the years, script reforms have played a pivotal role in shaping education and daily interactions.
-These changes reflect a broader effort to modernize and align with global standards9.
+These changes reflect a broader effort to modernize and align with global standards.

 alphabet evolution in education